oslabs-beta/Kafkasocks/README.md

 [Vinit Patel @v-za](https://github.com/v-za)

+We welcome contributions to Kafka Socks, but we also would love to see a thriving third-party ecosystem.
+If you are interest in creating an open-source project that builds on top of Kafka Socks, please don't hesitate to reach out, and we'd be happy to provide feedback and support.

 <h3 href="#License">License</h3>

 This product is licensed under the MIT License - see the LICENSE.md file for details.